uwcartlab/webmapping/Chapter10/readme.md

 You should not feel limited to the bar chart as your only coordinated option.
 If you are feeling adventurous and want to try implementing a different type of visualization, revisit the [D3 Examples Gallery](https://github.com/mbostock/d3/wiki/Gallery) for inspiration, looking for examples that work well with Shneiderman's multidimensional data type (i.e., multiple variables).
 If you do decide to stick with a bar chart, make sure you customize its look and feel.
 Do _not_ simply use the default styles shown in this tutorial.

-The first step in creating our coordinated visualization is to build the chart container in _main.js_.
+The first step in creating the coordinated visualization is to build the chart container in _main.js_.
 We can do this in a new function called from within the `callback()` function (Example 2.1).

 ###### Example 2.1: Creating the bar chart container in _main.js_